What is Coronavirus?

 Where has COVID-19 spread to?

-As of the March 16, 2020, there are over 150,000 confirmed cases of infection by the virus—and 5,746 of that number have resulted in death.
-While most cases of COVID-19 infection are in China, the virus has spread to 146 other countries, and the numbers are climbing every day4.
-For the latest global numbers, visit the World Health Organisation Novel Coronavirus (COVID-19) Situation Dashboard.
+As of the March 6, 2020, there are over 95,000 confirmed cases of infection by the virus—and 3,381 of that number have resulted in death.
+While most cases of COVID-19 infection are in China, the virus has spread to 88 other countries.

 What are the symptoms?

-Similar to other respiratory illnesses, the symptoms of COVID-19 may include fever, cough, and shortness of breath5.
+Similar to other respiratory illnesses, the symptoms of COVID-19 may include fever, cough, and shortness of breath.

 How to protect yourself from coronavirus

 - Wash your hands with soap and water frequently.
-If soap and water are not readily accessible, use alcohol-based sanitisers.
+If soap and water are not readily accessible, use alcohol-based sanitizers.